liip/drifter/docs/roles/frontend.md

 # Compass

-Install Compass and incidentally Sass.
-Also install the Ruby role as a dependency.
+Install Compass and incidentally Sass via `apt-get`.
+The Ruby role is installed as dependency.

 # Gulp

 * Install `gulp` globally in the Vagrant box
-* Create a prefilled `Gulpfile.js` (if nonexistant) with useful tasks (BrowserSync proxy for live reloading, Sass compilation with Autoprefixer & source maps, images optimization)
+* Create a prefilled `Gulpfile.js` (if non-existant) with useful tasks (BrowserSync proxy for live reloading, Sass compilation with Autoprefixer & source maps, images optimization)
-* Create the associated `package.json` (if nonexistant) mentionning the necessary dependencies to be installed with NPM.
+* Create the associated `package.json` (if non-existant) containing the necessary dependencies to be installed with NPM.

-After the first provisionning, you should edit the `Gulpfile.js` (especially the config block at the top) to match your project structure.
+After the first provisioning, you should edit the `Gulpfile.js` (especially the config block at the top) to match your project structure.

+## Parameters

+* **gulp_gulpfile_path**: where should the gulpfile be created, defaults to <project_dir>/Gulpfile.js
+* **gulp_package_json_path**: where should the package.json file be created, defaults to <project_dir>/package.json
+* **gulp_package_json_author**: Author that should be put in the package.json file, defaults to "Liip AG"
+* **gulp_package_json_readme**: Documentation file the should be put in the package.json file, defaults to README.md

 ## Default tasks
 ### Live reload proxy